systechafrica/systechafrica.github.io/members/memberEndorsement.md

 ### View Request Changes

-Clicking the **Wiew Requested Changes** button will open a window displaying the changes to be made on the data records if the update process is successful.
+Clicking the **view Requested Changes** button will open a window displaying the changes to be made on the data records if the update process is successful.
 See screenshot below:

 <img  alt="View Request Changes" width="80%" height="auto"  class="center"  src="../media3/requestchangewindow.png">